Investing in a green future:

 Benefits for the region, support from the region

-The facility could significantly reduce CO₂ emissions and help to stabilize the local electrical grid.
-Additionally, it will benefit from a secure, sustainable water supply without depending on local groundwater or surface water.
+The facility will significantly reduce CO2 emissions and help to stabilize the local electrical grid.
+Additionally, it will benefit from a secure, sustainable water supply without impacting the local groundwater or surface water.
 We are collaborating closely with the state government and the community of Bruck an der Leitha over the initiative, which is regarded as a model project for industrial decarbonization and as contributing to the implementation of Austria’s hydrogen strategy.

 Why green hydrogen?